-It’s true that if you have a loved one in hospice right now, this may be the last holiday season you spend with them.
+It’s true that if you have a loved one coping with a serious medical diagnosis right now, this may be the last Christmas season you spend with them.
 This might mean that you’re celebrating a deep rooted family tradition for the last time, or it could mean that your table and even holiday celebrations will look much different next year.
 But, to assume that this has to be a sad or depressing Christmas or Hanukkah season is a mistake.

 Living Life in Hospice

-While the goal of hospice is to care for an individual who is in their last stage of life, it is so much more than that.
+While the goal of hospice is to provide comfort to an individual who is coping with a medical condition and has decided to not continue with curative treatments, it is so much more than that.
 For some, hospice is the first opportunity in a long time that they’ve been given to truly live.
-They get to focus on making memories, spending time with loved ones and reliving cherished moments from the past.
+They get to focus on making memories, spending time with loved ones and laughing or crying about cherished moments from the past.
 In that way, a holiday in hospice is a time for celebrating a life well lived, saying things to loved ones that you’ve been meaning to say for years and even healing relationships that you believed were past the point of healing.

 When you think of spending time in hospice during the holiday season in this way, it’s easy to see that it’s really not sad at all.
 These days and weeks can be filled with life, and they might even be more meaningful than any holiday you’ve enjoyed in the past.